 - What is the goal year for achieving net-100% renewable electricity?

-The Community Renewable Energy Act (“the Act”) requires that participating communities adopt a local resolution by the end of 2019 with the goal to achieve net-100% renewable electricity by 2030.
+The Community Renewable Energy Act (“the Act”) required that participating communities adopt a local resolution by the end of 2019 with the goal to achieve net-100% renewable electricity by 2030.
 Salt Lake City Council and the Mayor previously adopted a joint resolution in 2016 with the goal of achieving net-100% renewable energy by 2032.
 In August 2019, the community goal year was updated to 2030 to reflect participation in this new program being facilitated by Rocky Mountain Power.

 - How can I participate and help advance progress towards community goals?